toin0u/sbin.dk/_posts/2012-09-01-vagrant-virtualizes-environments-easily.md

 date: 2012-09-01 12:43:39
 title: Vagrant virtualizes environments easily !
 summary: How to keep development, staging, and production environments as similar as possible ?
 Virtualization is a good solution, and Vagrant will help us to do that.
 It's powerfull, lightweight, reproducible and portable !
 Moreover it's easy to create and to setup.
 Interested ?
-category: Virtualization
+category: virtualization
-tags: Vagrant Ruby VirtualBox
+tags: vagrant ruby virtualBox
 ---

 Image you are working on 3 different projects: